Python API

 - add_boundingbox()

-add_annotation(self: imfusion.labels._bindings.BoundingBoxLayer, name: str, color: Tuple[int, int, int] = (255, 255, 255)) -> imfusion.labels._bindings.BoundingBox
+add_annotation(self: imfusion.labels._bindings.BoundingBoxLayer, name: str, color: tuple[int, int, int] = (255, 255, 255)) -> imfusion.labels._bindings.BoundingBox

 Define a new entry in this boundingbox layer.
 The definition consists of only the name, the actual coordinates for it are stored in the BoxSet.